Exploratory BFS Depths for Zaremba Generators

 The Cayley diameter equals the maximum continued fraction length needed to represent any element of as a product of the generators .
 Since continued fraction convergents correspond to products of these matrices, the diameter bounds the worst-case CF length needed to hit any denominator class modulo .

-If with explicit , this feeds directly into an effective for Zaremba’s Conjecture via the Bourgain-Kontorovich circle method (Bourgain-Kontorovich, 2014).
+If with explicit , this could feed into an effective for Zaremba’s Conjecture via the Bourgain-Kontorovich circle method (Bourgain-Kontorovich, 2014).

 Connection to Property (τ)